Trump supporters’ threats to judge spur democracy concerns

 A phone message left in Reinhart’s chambers was not immediately returned.
 He will preside over a hearing Thursday on a request by media organizations, including The Associated Press, seeking to unseal the underlying affidavit the Justice Department submitted when it asked for the Mar-a-Lago search warrant.

+Asked to comment about measures it has taken to protect Reinhart and his family the U.S. Marshals Service said in a statement “while we do not discuss our specific security measures, we continuously review the measures in place and take appropriate steps to provide protection as necessary to ensure the integrity of the federal judicial process.”

-The vitriol directed at him, while striking, is becoming increasingly common.
+The vitriol directed at the magistrate, while striking, is becoming increasingly common.
 In 2014, the U.S. Marshals Service handled 768 incidents that it classified as “inappropriate communications” aimed at judges and court employees.
 Last year, it reported more than 4,500.

 At one point “virtually everyone recognized how inappropriate it was to threaten the life or security of a judge because of a disagreement with the judge’s decision,” said Barbara Lynn, chief judge for the northern district of Texas.
 “Now I think there are a lot of people that don’t think there’s anything wrong with that.”